A new treatment for some periodic Schr\"odinger operators II: the wave function: Small energy wave function

+They satisfy the property $\psi_\pm(-z)=\psi_\mp(z)$.
+In companion with the expression (\ref{lamesmallwavefucanother1}) we could write the first two leading order results of the wave functions as

+Taking the limit to the Mathieu wave functions (\ref{mathieu2ndsmallwf}), we would again encounter the difference of some constant terms which can be absorbed into the normalization constant.

-Up to now, everything about the small energy expansions for the Lam\'{e} equation is consistent with the known results, although the monodromy relations used to derive the corresponding dispersion relation remain a physics induced conjecture.
+Up to now, everything about the small energy expansions for the Lam\'{e} equation is consistent with the known results, although the monodromy relations, formulae (26) and (32) in Ref.~\cite{wh1412}, used to derive the corresponding dispersion relation remain a physics induced conjecture.